sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 HTTP/3 solves the head-of-line blocking issue by avoiding TCP altogether.
 Instead, it is built on top of a protocol called QUIC which is built on top of UDP.
 QUIC is aware of multiple streams so it knows when it is appropriate to deliver packets without having this head-of-line blocking behavior.
 This makes HTTP/3 much better when dealing with unreliable networks.
 With its heavy use of streams, gRPC in particular would greatly benefit from the elimination of the head-of-line blocking issue.

 ### Encryption is&nbsp;*Required*
-When creating HTTP/2 there was a lot of disagreement over if HTTP/3 should require TLS.
+When creating HTTP/2 there was a lot of disagreement over if it should require TLS.
 Many have argued that this requirement would hurt the adoption of HTTP/2.
-They argue that HTTP/2 offers a lot of benefits that can be attained without the use of TLS.
+Further, they argue that HTTP/2 offers a lot of benefits that can be attained without the use of TLS.
 As a result, we now have [h2c](https://datatracker.ietf.org/doc/html/rfc7540#section-3.2), which is a way to use HTTP/2 without encryption.

 {{< image src="encryption.png" width="400px" class="center" >}}